Ghost: Mouichido Dakishimetai: Production

-Musc
+Music

 Eiga.com reported on 1 September 2010 that the theme song of the film Ghost: Mouichido Dakishimetai will be the song "Aishiteru" (アイシテル), which is sung by singer Ken Hirai.
 This song was released as his 33rd single on 10 November 2010.
-Ken Hirai had previously provided theme songs for films like I Give My First Love to You and Ano Sora o Oboeteru.
+Ken Hirai had previously provided theme songs for films like I Give My First Love to You and Ano Sora wo Oboeteru.